eric19960304/Ridesharing-App-For-HK-Back-End/README.md

 3. [optional] you can now run the front end Expo client to observe the requests path and drivers icon

-4. run the matching engine "engine_v1.py" (under /matchingEngine directory) to see the result
+4. run the matching engine "engine.py" (under /matchingEngine directory) to see the result

+`python engine.py greedy` and `python engine.py dynamic`

 The result should be like this: